anders-swanson/site/README.md

 let metadata = {
     // Title which will appear in links and in HTML title "title": "my new page",
-    // Page description
-    "desc": "This is a description of my page!",
     // Page publish date, in 'YYYY-MM-DD' format "date": "2020-01-02",
     // Path to cover image